18F/handbook/_pages/welcome-to-TTS/classes/benefits.md

 ### Benefits contacts

-[GSA's HR and Benefits group](mailto:CPC.Benefits-Retirement@gsa.gov) is the primary contact for all health insurance (FEHB), life insurance (FEGLI), and retirement (FERS) questions and inquiries.
+Karen Addison is our primary contact for all health insurance (FEHB), life insurance (FEGLI), and retirement (FERS) questions and inquiries.
+Secondarily, you can send inquiries to [GSA's HR and Benefits group](mailto:CPC.Benefits-Retirement@gsa.gov).
 The TTS Talent team can help you escalate questions and problems and point you in the right direction.

+Karen's contact information can be found by searching the [staff directory](https://insite.gsa.gov/portal/staffDirectory/searchInsiteStaffDirectory) or by reaching out to [#talent](https://gsa-tts.slack.com/messages/talent).

 Find us in Slack: